 Nakamura serves trout marinated in koji.
 Koji is a type of mould that is frequently used in Asian cuisine.
 As I take my first bite, it seems like quite an unusual combination.
 But the nutty andearthy Asian flavours of the koji mysteriously manage to bring out the taste of the trout.
 It’s a firm, springy, fresh flavour that I never even knew existed, and one that I just can’t get enough of.
 As I watch the guests leave Werneckhof between half ten and eleven o’clock in the evening, I catch a glimpse of several happy faces.
 The faces belong to people who have gone on an adventure and experienced something new.

 Perhaps good chefs really are like tour guides who take us on a journey through new worlds of flavours.
 These are sometimes exotic, and at other times they’re strangely familiar and unfamiliar at the same time.
 “Many people don’t know how vegetables can actually taste”, says Paul Ivic, the Culinary Director of the TIAN Restaurant in Vienna and at Munich’s Viktualienmarkt food market.
-His restaurant in Vienna was awarded a Michelin star in 2014, and Munich is soon to follow.
+His restaurant in Vienna was awarded a Michelin star in 2014, and Munich followed in 2019.
 When Ivic started cooking at TIAN in Vienna in 2011, almost all his guests were women.
 They would order a salad and mineral water and leave again, presumably on their way to yoga.
 But Ivic’s goal is precisely to rid vegetarian cuisine of its avocado and abstinence image.
 “I want to delight people with my creations”.